Content Last Updated November 2013

 Its been more than 15 years in the making, and now it has hit our shores.
 AquAdvantage salmon is the first animal genetically modified (GM) for food purposes.
 It is prized for its ability to grow twice as fast when compared to other farmed salmon, reducing the rearing period to 18 months from 3 years.
 The FDA has given its stamp of approval but activist groups still aren’t convinced.
 What questions do we need to be asking?
 Or, should we just be accepting that GM animals may be the way of the future?

 We were once known for our highly sought after wild salmon, and now it seems we be remembered for our Frankinfish.
 On November 23rd the Canada Gazette announced that Environment Canada has approved the commercial production of GM Atlantic salmon eggs on Prince Edward Island (PEI) in Canada.

-Once the GM salmon eggs are produced in PEI they make their way to Panama for grow-out and processing.
-The final product, GM salmon, is then ready to reach consumer dinner tables in the U.S.
+Once the GM salmon eggs are produced in PEI, they make their way to Panama for grow-out and processing.
+The final product, GM salmon, is then ready to reach consumer dinner tables in the U.S and Canada.

 Genetically Modified Atlantic Salmon and Environmental Impacts

 The combination of a gene encoding Chinook salmon growth hormone and a terminator gene from ocean pout (an eel-like creature) should have even the biggest of skeptics worried.
 A terminator gene means the fish have been genetically engineered to be sterile females, but only 95% of the salmon are guaranteed to be unable to reproduce.